Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

       `data ingress` command.
     * (optional) `blobxfer_extra_options` are any extra options to pass to `blobxfer`.
+* (optional) `virtual_network` is the property for specifying an ARM-based virtual network resource for the pool.
+This is only available for UserSubscription Batch accounts.
+  * (required) `name` is the name of the virtual network
+  * (optional) `resource_group` containing the virtual network.
+If the resource group name is not specified here, the `resource_group` specified in the `batch` credentials will be used instead.
+  * (optional) `create_nonexistant` specifies if the virtual network and subnet should be created if not found.
+If not specified, this defaults to `false`.
+  * (required if creating, optional otherwise) `address_space` is the allowed address space for the virtual network.
+  * (required) `subnet` specifies the subnet properties.
+    * (required) `name` is the subnet name.
+    * (required) `address_prefix` is the subnet address prefix to use for allocation Batch compute nodes to.
+The maximum number of compute nodes a subnet can support is 4096 which maps roughly to a CIDR mask of 20-bits.
 * (optional) `ssh` is the property for creating a user to accomodate SSH sessions to compute nodes.
 If this property is absent, then an SSH user is not created with pool creation.